 - If you cannot make decisions for yourself, an Independent Mental Capacity Advocate (IMCA) can sometimes help.

 - You might like help with being involved in decisions to do with your care and support provided by the local authority.
-You may be able to get an independent advocate.
+You may be able to get a Care Act advocate.

 - If you would like to make a complaint about the NHS, an NHS Complaints Advocacy Service can help.

-Advocates can help you to deal with doctors and other professionals in the NHS or social services.
+Advocates can help you to communicate with doctors and other professionals in the NHS or social services.
 They normally work for charities, so they are independent.
 They can help you to:

 They might be able to go to appointments with you and help you to write letters.
 Advocates can sometimes speak on your behalf if you want them to.